Where to Discuss?

 Filter Options

-This is the trick that we are talking about.
-With this trick we can avoid dialog.
+This is the trick we are referring to.
+With this method, we can avoid the dialog.

 Merge CSV: Calc Macro: Loading CSV: Filter Options